JeM plotted series of strikes in New Delhi using virtual numbers

 Jaish-e-Mohammad planning major attacks in Valley: Intel

 One of the key points that the NIA makes is with regard to the virtual mobile numbers that the operatives used to plan the attacks.
-The numbers were generated in the US and through this directions were given.
+The numbers were generated in the US and through these directions were given.

 Ahmad used two virtual numbers to stay in touch with the other members.
 These numbers work through a server.
 The user has to sign up by downloading an application on their phone, following which it can be used to sign up for services such as WhatsApp and other social media accounts.